tonnamrb/structure-project-flutter/.github/instructions/default.instructions.md

   - Use `_test.dart` suffix for all test files
   - Use `flutter_test`, `mocktail`, and `get_test` for assertions and mocking
   - Cover both success and failure scenarios
   - Include test execution in CI/CD pipeline

 - **Coverage & Maintenance:**
   - Target >80% test coverage before release
   - Update tests when logic or UI changes
   - Avoid relying on external APIs—use mocks instead
+  - **[New Rule: Theme Tests]**
+    - Add snapshot tests for light/dark mode (button, textfield, toast) to ensure no regressions when tokens are updated.

 ## 7. App Configuration Files (`lib/core/config`)